 This organization was established to recognize and encourage scholarship among 2-year college students.
-Students with a cumulative GPA of 3.5 based on 12 credits of degree required courses receive an invitation to join the Alpha Pi Xi Chapter of Phi Theta Kappa, an international honor society for the two-year college student.
+Students named to the Dean's List (3.5 GPA) receive an invitation to join the Alpha Pi Xi Chapter of Phi Theta Kappa, an international honor society for the 2-year college student.